-- 12. Defendant Instant Brands is a Canadian corporation with is principal place of business at 495 March Road, Suite 200, Kanata, ON, Canada K2K 3G1, and as such is deemed to be a citizen of the Country of Canada. - 13.
-Upon information and belief, Defendant Instant Brands are parent and subsidiary, or successor and predecessor, or the same corporate entity, as both Instant Brands, Inc, and Double Insight, Inc., have each held themselves out as the designer, manufacturer, and/or distributor of the Instant Pot, and as doing business as Instant Pot Company.
+12. Defendant Instant Brands is a Canadian corporation with its principal place of business at 495 March Road, Suite 200, Kanata, ON, Canada K2K 3G1, and as such is deemed to be a citizen of the Country of Canada.

 JURISDICTION AND VENUE